Illinois Medical Respite Capacity Building Initiative

 • brief letters of commitment from key project partners

-IPHI hosted an Informational Webinar introducing the Request for Applications (RFA) for the Illinois Medical Respite Capacity Building Initiative on August 21, 2023.
-The webinar described the program’s background, purpose, and components, and explained how to navigate the Request for Applications (RFA).
-Please view the recording of the webinar below.
+Please view this Informational Webinar introducing the Request for Applications (RFA) for the Illinois Medical Respite Capacity Building Initiative.
+The webinar describes the program’s background, purpose, and components, and explains how to navigate the Request for Applications (RFA).

 FAQs

 Questions on the application can be sent to Rachel.Thomas@iphionline.org.
-Use subject line IMRCI RFA Question.
+Use subject line Medical Respite RFA Question.